 Escape: Sierra Leone is an exploration and survival game created with the Cryengine 3.
-It's not quite like any other game out there right now, but it has some similarities.
-It's really quite simple, but don't mistake that for meaning easy.
-First off, it's an open world about 21 square kilometers in size which you are dropped in and told to find a way to survive and to escape.
-That's really it.
-You start with no weapons, no supplies, no idea of where to go.
+The game is focused around complete freedom and on interacting with a vibrant and alive world.
+It takes place on an island chain based loosely off the real life Banana Island chain, off the coast of Sierra Leone.
+With approximately 21 square kilometers of terrain to explore, fight, survive and escape from.
+You start with no weapons, no supplies, no idea of where to go, getting those is up to you.
 The gameplay and style are going to be based loosely off of the mod Escape: Paradise for Crysis 1, you can check that out HERE, if you wish.

 There are going to be at least three methods of escape, and a minimum of 12 different endings, influenced by choices you make throughout the game.
-Both of those numbers are likely to rise drastically as development progresses.
+Both of those numbers are likely to rise as development progresses.
 The gameplay will be from a first-person perspective, there will be a basic inventory system and you can collect weapons, food, first aid, and other items as you play.
 Combat will be pretty realistic and very brutal.
 I'm hoping to have a wounding system with appropriate animations and sound effects for both NPCs and the PC.

 More information will be posted as development progresses.
 If you have any comments, suggestions, questions, whatever, please shoot them my way, as long as you're constructive.
 Thank you for your time, and for reading through this,